-This course will deepen practitioner’s cardiovascular skills related to the abdominal arteries.
-Students will deepen their understanding of metabolic syndromes and how they originate in the gut.
-New research on the microbiome will be presented, especially its relationship with the vagus nerve.
-Distinctions will be made between the heart, brain and gut metabolic pathways through the vagus nerve.
-Students will learn important skills to balance this connection.
-Included in this class will be contact with the abdominal aorta, coeliac trunk, superior mesenteric artery and right colic arteries to balance the vagus nerve in the intestines.
+This course deepens understanding of Metabolic syndrome and how it originates in the gut.
+New research on the microbiome is presented.
+Distinctions are made between the heart, brain and gut metabolic pathways especially through the portal vein system and liver.
+Students learn important skills to balance these connections.
+Included in this class is contact with the abdominal aorta, coeliac trunk, superior mesenteric artery and right colic arteries to balance the five ANS plexi in the gut.

-- Learn the signaling system of the ANS between the heart and brain
+- Learn the signaling system of the ANS between the heart, liver and brain

-- Learn new bridging skills between the Fluid Body and vascular system
+- Learn new bridging skills between the arteries, veins and ANS plexi in the vascular system

 - Learn the embryological origins of the mesenteric arterial system